 To say our vacation to Maui was amazing, is almost an understatement!
-It was so relaxing, beautiful, fun, and nice!
-Great weather, beautiful hotel, and awesome food (maybe a few cocktails too)!
+It was so relaxing, beautiful, and fun, even with a toddler in tow!
+Great weather, beautiful hotel, and awesome food (maybe a few cocktails too) – what more could you ask for?!
 Keep reading for more details on traveling with a toddler to Maui, where we stayed and where to eat!

 Traveling with a Toddler